 Turkey Sashimi (By: Anonymous) - Dip tails in boiling water for 5-6 seconds and immediately transfer to ice water bath.
 Separate meat from tail bone.
 Thin slice Julianne style and transfer to soy sauce laced with ginger, minced garlic, a splash of rice vinegar, and toasted sesame.

-Turkey Tails (By: SASSY) - I am a southern lady, i love turkey tails.
+How to Cook Turkey Tail (By: SASSY) - I am a southern lady, i love turkey tails.
 I bake them.
 When I cook collard greens I use the smoke turkey tails for my seasoning.

-Why i love cooking with turkey tails (By: Anonymous) - I use Turkey tails in my greens.
+Why I love cooking with turkey tails (By: Anonymous) - I learned how to cook turkey tail at a young age.
+I use Turkey tails in my greens.
 I love the flavor.
 Turkey tails are more tasty than pork meat and they are better for you, even with the fat.
 During the holidays the stories run out of turkey tails very fast.

 Marinate it (By: Anonymous) - Start by making deep cuts into the thickest part of the tail (on either side of the tip).
 Next boil, then simmer the tails in a pot of salted water until the tails are tender.
 Drain and cool.
 Marinate overnight in your favorite sauce or dressing (italian, char siu, teriyaki, etc.) then grill or bake to reheat.